Percolation transition for random forests in $d\geq 3$: Introduction

 For the arboreal gas, the existence and uniqueness of infinite volume limits is an open question.
 Nonetheless, subsequential limits exist, and in such an infinite volume limit all trees are finite almost surely when $\beta$ is small, while Theorem~\ref{thm:forests0} implies the existence of an infinite tree for $\beta$ large.
 Moreover, by Theorem~\ref{thm:forests},

 By analogy with the UST, we expect that only the first term on the left-hand side contributes for $d\leq 4$ and that only the second term contributes asymptotically as $|x|\to\infty$ for $d>4$.
 The tempting conjecture that the UST stochastically dominates the arboreal gas on the torus is consistent with these expectations.
 The analogue of the left-hand side of \eqref{e:u0ux-asymp} plays an important role in the proof of uniqueness of the infinite cluster in Bernoulli percolation in \cite{MR901151}; this is related to the vanishing of the second term.
 As already mentioned, for the arboreal gas we only expect this to be true in $d\leq 4$.
+Significant progress towards this statement has been obtained in~\cite{2302.12224}, where it is shown that translation-invariant infinite volume limits of the arboreal gas have a unique infinite tree in $d=3,4$.
+More precisely, \cite{2302.12224} makes use of the existence results of the present paper and establishes uniqueness.

 Beyond the questions above, it would be interesting to analyse more detailed geometric aspects of the arboreal gas.
-For example, can one construct scaling limits as has been done for some spanning tree models~\cite{MR1712629,MR1716768,MR3857861,2003.09055}?
+For example, can one construct scaling limits as has been done for some spanning tree models~\cite{MR1712629,MR1716768,MR3857861,MR4348685}?

-Finally, we mention that a detailed analysis of the infinite volume behaviour of the arboreal gas on regular trees with wired boundary conditions has been carried out \cite{2108.04335,2108.04287}.
+Finally, we mention that a detailed analysis of the infinite volume behaviour of the arboreal gas on regular trees with wired boundary conditions has been carried out \cite{MR4402795,MR4460596}.
 This infinite volume behaviour is consistent with the finite volume behaviour of the complete graph, e.g., at all supercritical temperatures the sizes of finite clusters have the same distribution as those of critical percolation.